Editor's note: This article, originally posted for the May 2016 Mercury Transit, has been updated for the Nov. 11, 2019 transit of Mercury.

 What to expect, and how to observe

-Stargazers who have the proper equipment for observing sunspots will also be able to observe the transit of Mercury.
-[NOTE: Never look directly at the sun without protection.
+Skywatchers who have the proper equipment for observing sunspots will also be able to observe the transit of Mercury.
+(NOTE: Never look directly at the sun without protection.
 Doing so may result in serious eye damage or blindness.
-Check here to find out how to safely observe the sun.]
+Scientists use special filters on telescopes to safely view the sun.)

 If there are any sunspots on the sun's disk, they will not appear quite as dark against the sun as the jet-black silhouette of Mercury.

-So keep this in mind: Over the next 33 years, Americans will have only two chances to see Mercury pass across the disk of the sun.
-The first of those opportunities comes this Monday, so don't miss it!
+So keep this in mind: Over the next 30 years, Americans will have only one chance to see Mercury pass across the disk of the sun and that lone opportunity comes this Monday morning, so don't miss it!

-Editor's note: Visit Space.com on Monday to see live webcast views of the rare Mercury transit from Earth and space, and for complete coverage of the celestial event.
-If you SAFELY capture a photo of the transit of Mercury and would like to share it with Space.com and our news partners for a story or gallery, you can send images and comments in to managing editor Tariq Malik at email@example.com.
+Editor's Note: Visit Space.com on Nov.
+11 to see live webcast views of the rare Mercury transit as shown from telescopes on Earth and in space, along with complete coverage of the celestial event.
+If you SAFELY capture a photo of the transit of Mercury and would like to share it with Space.com and our news partners for a story or gallery, you can send images and comments in to email@example.com.

 Joe Rao serves as an instructor and guest lecturer at New York's Hayden Planetarium.
-He writes about astronomy for Natural History magazine, the Farmer's Almanac and other publications, and he is also an on-camera meteorologist for News 12 Westchester, New York.
-Follow us @Spacedotcom, Facebook and Google+.
-Original article on Space.com.
+He writes about astronomy for Natural History magazine, the Farmers' Almanac and other publications, and he is also an on-camera meteorologist for Verizon FiOS1 News in New York's lower Hudson Valley.
+Follow us on Twitter @Spacedotcom and on Facebook. .